How to read the motion chart?

 Click on a bubble for an explanation about what each driver represents.

 Click on the play button to watch the driver values change over the last few years.

-Meredith Hector is Knight's program director in Bradenton.
+Stuart Kennedy is Knight's program associate in Miami.

 Great schools, affordable health care and safe streets all help create strong communities.
 But is there something deeper that draws people to a city – that makes them want to put down roots and build a life?